-Solving the first time user experience (FTUE) problem is not unique to mobile.
-It has history in out of the box experiences, software installs, even workplace new hire orientations.
+Designing good first time user experiences (FTUE) is not a project unique to mobile.
+It has history in out of the box experiences, software installs, even workplace new hire onboarding.
 But designing the first time experience for a mobile app does present additional challenges.
 It’s an important exercise for mobile product teams because it:

 - Refines the elevator pitch.

 Going through the exercise from a newbie perspective forces teams to think hard about their app’s value proposition.
 Products only have a short period of time—and limited real estate—to answer, “Why would I use this?”.

 A person’s first impression sets the tone for their perception of an app’s brand.

 Good out of the box experiences have been shown to reduce customer support costs.
 Similarly, good first time app experiences may reduce customer support emails and improve reviews in the app store.

 - Improves odds that new users will become returning users

 With 26% of users deleting an app after first use, the first time use scenario is your only opportunity to give them a reason to return.